Herzberg Astronomy and Astrophysics

-Dr. Gregory Fahlman is General Manager of the NRC Herzberg Astronomy and Astrophysics portfolio.
-From 2003 to 2012, he served as Director General of the NRC Herzberg Astronomy and Astrophysics, bringing to this position a well-established international track record as a scientific leader.
+Dr. Gregory Fahlman is Director General of the Herzberg Astronomy and Astrophysics Research Centre.
+Since 2003, Dr. Fahlman has brought to this position a well-established international track record as a scientific leader.

 Over his career, Dr. Fahlman has served on numerous national committees and review panels.
 From May 1999 until January 2003, Dr. Fahlman served as Executive Director of the Canada-France-Hawaii Telescope (CFHT).
 At present he serves on the Boards of Directors of the CFHT, the Gemini Observatory, the TMT International Observatory and the SKA Organisation.
-He is a Fellow of the Royal Society of Canada and was awarded an honorary doctorate from the University of Lethbridge.
+He is a Fellow of the Royal Society of Canada and was awarded honorary doctorates from the University of Lethbridge and McMaster University.
 He was made a member of the Order of British Columbia in recognition of his outstanding contributions to Canadian astronomy and astrophysics.

 Report a problem or mistake on this page